Four Meaningful Ways To Wake Up While Still In Bed:

 Offer gratitude and appreciation to your whole beautiful body.

 Whilst in this state of expanded awareness notice if there are any areas of your body needing extra attention. e.g perhaps you need to breathe more deeply into your neck to release an energy block or some stiffness in your leg.
 Trust in what comes up for you and follow through with the guidance of your breath.

 As you finish ask your body what support it needs from you today; the answers will be simple like drink more, move more, think slower, eat sitting down, eat more slowly or spend more time laughing with your children.
 Your body is a wise intelligent field of energy.
 It knows what it needs.
 All you need to do is ask.

-These sixty seconds spent focusing on your breathe and physical needs can make all the difference to your energy levels and wellbeing throughout your day.
+These sixty seconds spent focusing on your breath and physical needs can make all the difference to your energy levels and wellbeing throughout your day.

 2: Three meaningful minutes with yourself: Visualize your day.